argonne-lcf/user-guides/docs/polaris/compiling-and-linking/llvm-compilers-polaris.md

 To use Clang with MPI, load `mpiwrappers/cray-mpich-llvm` module which loads the following modules
-`cray-mpich`, MPI compiler wrappers mpicc/mpicxx/mpif90. mpif90 uses gfortran.
+`cray-mpich`, MPI compiler wrappers mpicc/mpicxx/mpif90. mpif90 uses gfortran because flang is not ready for production use.
 `cray-pals`, MPI launchers mpiexec/aprun/mpirun **Limitation** There is no GPU-aware MPI support by default.
 If needed, manually add the GTL (GPU Transport Layer) library to the link line.